John Mossman

-John G. Mossman (London 1817–1890) was one of a number of English sculptors who dominated the production and teaching of sculpture in Glasgow for 50 years after his arrival with his father and brothers from his native London in 1828.
+John G. Mossman (1817 in London – 1890) was one of a number of English sculptors who dominated the production and teaching of sculpture in Glasgow for 50 years after his arrival with his father and brothers from his native London in 1828.
 His father William Mossman (1793–1851) was also a sculptor, and a pupil of Sir Francis Chantrey.
 He was trained both by his father and under Carlo Marochetti in London.

 Together with his brother George Mossman they ran the successful firm of J & G Mossman which dominated Glasgow sculpture in the mid-19th century.

 The family was originally Scottish, being related to James Mossman - a prominent jeweller and supporter of Mary, Queen of Scots who was executed after the Long Siege of Edinburgh Castle in 1573.

-Mossman sculpted the now iconic William Shakespeare and Robert Burns statues currently residing in the Citizens Theatre foyer, Glasgow as well as four muses, also in the foyer.
+Mossman sculpted the now iconic William Shakespeare and Robert Burns statues adorning the facade of the Citizens Theatre, Glasgow along with the four muses.
 His work can also be seen in the statues that adorn the Atheneum off Royal Exchange Square.
 He apprenticed James Pittendrigh MacGillivray and they worked together for several projects.

 John Mossman's is the distinctive hand in Glasgow's public statues of the latter half of the 19th century, and a number of works for the Glasgow Necropolis.

 He exhibited in the Royal Academy from 1868–79.

 He is buried with his parents in Sighthill Cemetery, Glasgow.